 Soukeyna Osei-Bonsu, Managing Director

 Soukeyna is the founder of Black Muslim Forum.
 She is a student based in London and works on the facilitation of Black Muslim Forum’s projects and services.
 Soukeyna is of West and North African origin, has a background in Social Anthropology and International Relations and is currently researching anti-black racism in Mauritanian society.
-Soukeyna is passionate about black rights especially in Maghrebi society, the Islamic teachings of racial equality, pan-African unity as well as the teachings of Malcolm X. Soukeyna started BMF to address a social need that wasn’t being met and to help advocate for and educate black Muslims across the globe.
+Soukeyna is passionate about black rights especially in Maghrebi society, the Islamic teachings of racial equality, pan-African unity as well as the teachings of Malcolm X. Soukeyna started BMF to address a social need that wasn’t being met in the UK and to help advocate for and educate black Muslims across the globe.